KevinPham01/COT-4655-Lab-5/README.md

 # Lab 5: Parks
 ## Overview
-In this lab, you'll develop a SwiftUI REST client backed by the National Parks Service API.
-This app allows users to explore national parks, conveniently filtered by state.
-By selecting a park, users can navigate to a detailed screen with more comprehensive information, additional images, and a map showcasing the park's location.
+In this lab, I built a SwiftUI REST client using the National Parks Service API.
+This app allows me to explore national parks, filtered by state.
+By selecting a park, I can navigate to a detailed screen with comprehensive information, additional images, and a map showing the park's location.

-Although some SwiftUI implementation details may be new, your past experience building REST clients with UIKit will provide a strong foundation.
-So, lace up your hiking boots and get ready to hit the trail!
+Although SwiftUI presented some new challenges, my past experience with building REST clients in UIKit helped me tackle the app's structure and design.
+This project combined API integration and navigation techniques, allowing me to further enhance my SwiftUI development skills.

 ## Features
 * View a list of parks fetched from the National Parks API.